 Teacher Self Care Ideas

 Self-care is different for everyone.
-Whether you are an athlete, mom to humans or furbabies, a bookworm, or a restaurant enthusiast, below will give you five ideas to pamper and show the teacher in your life some love.
+Whether you are an athlete, a mom to humans or furbabies, a bookworm, or a restaurant enthusiast, below will give you five ideas to pamper and show the teacher in your life some love.

 For the Bookworm: